sunpile01/Rust-Interpreter/Functional-requirements.md

-Functional requirements for the Simple-language interpreter
+# Functional requirements for the bprog-interpreter

 ### Functional requirements from the user (teacher).
 ### Bprog must: